NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/visDeepTools/lab-vis-deepTools.rst

 .. code-block:: bash

-	module load ucsc-utilities/v287
+	module load ucsc-utilities/v398

 	bedGraphToBigWig ENCFF000PED.chr12.cov.norm1x.bedgraph chrom.sizes.hg19 hela_1.bw

-	module unload ucsc-utilities/v287
+	module unload ucsc-utilities

-We can now compute the matrix of scores for visualisation using [computeMatrix](http://deeptools.readthedocs.org/en/latest/content/tools/computeMatrix.html).
-This tool calculates scores per genome regions and prepares an intermediate file that can be used with `plotHeatmap` and `plotProfiles`.
-Typically, the genome regions are genes, but any other regions defined in a BED file can be used. `computeMatrix` accepts multiple score files (bigWig format) and multiple regions files (BED format).
+We can now compute the matrix of scores for visualisation using `computeMatrix <http://deeptools.readthedocs.org/en/latest/content/tools/computeMatrix.html>`_.
+This tool calculates scores per genome regions and prepares an intermediate file that can be used with ``plotHeatmap`` and ``plotProfiles``.
+Typically, the genome regions are genes, but any other regions defined in a BED file can be used. ``computeMatrix`` accepts multiple score files (bigWig format) and multiple regions files (BED format).
 This tool can also be used to filter and sort regions according to their score.

 We will need a ``BED`` file with positions of TSS that we can copy to the working directory before running ``computeMatrix`` e.g.

 .. code-block:: bash

-	module load deepTools/2.5.1
+	module load deepTools/3.3.2

-	cp /sw/share/compstore/courses/ngsintro/chipseq/hg19/refGene_hg19_TSS_chr12_sorted_corr.bed ./
+	cp ../../hg19/refGene_hg19_TSS_chr12_sorted_corr.bed ./

-	computeMatrix reference-point -S hela_1.bw \
+	computeMatrix reference-point -S hela_rep1.bw \
 	-R refGene_hg19_TSS_chr12_sorted_corr.bed -b 5000 -a 5000 \
 	--outFileName matrix.tss.dat --outFileNameMatrix matrix.tss.txt \
-	--referencePoint=TSS --numberOfProcessors=max
+	--referencePoint=TSS -p 5

 We can now create a heatmap for scores associated with genomic regions, i.e. plot the binding profile around TSS